matt-culbert/Switchblade/README.md

-Set sites-enabled default listen to 8081 and use either of the Nginx configs for what you're aiming to do
+Set the Nginx sites-enabled default listen to 8081 and use either of the Nginx configs for what you're aiming to do

 When using mTLS: